naraysa/gzsl-od/README.md

 The I3D features (concatenated RGB and Flow) for HMDB51 and UCF101 are provided [here](https://drive.google.com/open?id=15Fge1p6a4ZZ7ZQCXYzPSFSQXN8XvZrAe).
 Place the unzipped sub-folders under data_action folder before running the experiments.

 ## Running
-Shell scripts for running the baseline ZSL/GZSL experiments on HMDB51 and UCF101 datasets are provided.
+Shell scripts for running the baseline ZSL/GZSL/GZSL-OD experiments on HMDB51 and UCF101 datasets are provided.

-## To Do
-Integrating the entropy-based out-of-distribution code.

 ## Citation
 Please cite the following work if you use this package.